Nicholas McCarthy (director)

-Nicolas McCarthy (born November 10, 1970) is an American film director and writer based in Los Angeles.
-A lifelong lover of film, McCarthy struggled for the first decades of his career, receiving his first break into the motion picture industry at the age of 40 with the release of his 2012 feature film The Pact.
+Nicholas McCarthy is an American film director and writer based in Los Angeles.
+A lifelong lover of film, McCarthy received his first break into the motion picture industry at the age of 40 with the release of his 2012 feature film The Pact.
 In 2014 he released At the Devil's Door, establishing himself primarily as a maker of horror film.

 Early life

 McCarthy was born in New Hampshire to an Irish-American Catholic family.
 His family relocated to the Boston area when McCarthy's father took a position as headmaster at Brookline High School.
 His mother also worked in education as a schoolteacher.